-Instructors: Comerio, Moehle CIV ENG W224G Earthquake Resistant Concrete Structures 2 Units Design methods for earthquake-resistant concrete construction; materials including confined concrete; design of beams, columns, and walls; structural diaphragms; foundations; conventional construction and hybrid construction; applications for buildings and bridges.
-Objectives & Outcomes Course Objectives: The goal of this course is to provide students with a working knowledge of how reinforced concrete structures respond to earthquakes and how to design such structures to be earthquakeresistant.
+Instructors: Comerio, Moehle Risk Analysis and Decision Making: Read Less [-] CIV ENG W224G Earthquake Resistant Concrete Structures 2 Units Terms offered: Prior to 2007 Design methods for earthquake-resistant concrete construction; materials including confined concrete; design of beams, columns, and walls; structural diaphragms; foundations; conventional construction and hybrid construction; applications for buildings and bridges.
+Earthquake Resistant Concrete Structures: Read More [+] Objectives Outcomes Course Objectives: The goal of this course is to provide students with a working knowledge of how reinforced concrete structures respond to earthquakes and how to design such structures to be earthquakeresistant.
 The modules introduce students to common forms of concrete construction and analytical methods for establishing requirements for such structures.
 The assigned homework enables students to develop experience in analyzing and designing earthquake-resistant concrete structures Rules & Requirements Prerequisites: Civil and Environmental Engineering 123N or equivalent; Civil and Environmental Engineering W224A, W224D, W224E may be taken concurrently Hours & Format Fall and/or spring: 15 weeks - 2 hours of web-based lecture per week Online: This is an online course.